Skip to main content

 This step may not be needed if you’re not frequently fetching data from IPFS however since you may be making several IPFS requests which always return the same responses it may make sense to cache this data locally.
 This can significantly speed up historical sync times as the data doesn’t need to be fetched from IPFS in future iterations.

-For the cached data we use a sqlite db.
-Quite simply we create a table in our database for the token metadata, then during indexing we first check to see if the token metadata is in our table otherwise we fetch it from IPFS and then save it to our database for future runs.
+For the cached data, we use a SQLite DB.
+Quite simply we create a table in our database for the token metadata, then during indexing, we first check to see if the token metadata is in our table otherwise we fetch it from IPFS and then save it to our database for future runs.

 The following annotated diff shows the appropriate changes to add caching.